 Step One: Top

 Begin with laying the top boards face down on your table.
+Working on a nice flat surface is the best way to ensure great results.

 Next use a board to line up one end.